EsupPortail/esup-otp-api/README.md

 ### Tests
 Install mocha : npm install -g mocha .
 Simply execute "mocha" in the root directory of the project, the server must be launched before executing the tests

+### Update to 1.2.1 (device commercial name)
+When a user enables push notifications, API now saves device's commercial name rather than device identifier.<br>
+For example, "iPhone SE (2020)" is now recorded and displayed instead of "iPhone12,8".

+To apply this update to users already in database before this update, follow the instructions below:<br>
+- Uncomment line 66 of [server/routes.js](https://github.com/EsupPortail/esup-otp-api/blob/master/server/routes.js#L66) ("`server.post("/protected/updateDeviceModelToUserFriendlyName", validator.check_api_password, api_controller.updateDeviceModelToUserFriendlyName);`").

+- Restart the server.

+- Run command `curl -X POST "http://localhost:3000/protected/updateDeviceModelToUserFriendlyName" -H 'Authorization: Bearer api_password'`<br>
+Replacing "api_password" with the password defined in your [esup.json](https://github.com/EsupPortail/esup-otp-api/blob/master/properties/esup.json#L6), and replacing "3000" with your API port if required.

+**Execute this command only once, and, if possible, before the first push enabling following update to 1.2.1.**

+- Recomment line 66 and restart the server.

 ### See also